What Is Bulk Allograft Transplantation for Osteochondral Lesions of the Talus?

 involving damage to the joint surface (cartilage) and/or underlying ankle bone (talus).
 A normal, healthy ankle joint is made up of smooth cartilage supported by strong bone underneath.
 Sometimes an ankle injury leads to damaged, rough areas of cartilage

-Bulk allograft transplantation takes bone and cartilage from a human cadaver and places it into the damaged talus.
+Bulk allograft transplantation takes bone and cartilage from a deceased donor (cadaver) and places it into the damaged talus.
 This surgery is reserved for severe cases of OLT that have either failed previous surgical treatment or involve a very large part of the

 talus.
-These types of OLTs may not respond to lesser surgeries.
+These types of OLTs may not respond to less invasive procedures.

 Treatment for OLTs depends on several factors.
 The size and location of an OLT is important, as are the patient's activity level and any previous treatments.
 Non-surgical treatment options include medications, changes in activity, and braces or

 casts.
 Surgery may remove damaged cartilage and bone so that the underlying bone is stimulated to heal.
-If none of these are successful, bulk allograft transplantation is an option.
+If none of these are successful, or if the lesion is too large to have a reasonable chance of success with other procedures, bulk allograft transplantation may be an option.

 The surgery usually is done under a general anesthetic.
 A nerve block may be used to help with pain after surgery.
-At least one incision is made, usually over the front or inside of the ankle.
-Commonly the tibia bone needs to be cut with a saw in order
+Your foot and ankle orthopaedic surgeon will make at least one incision, usually over the front or inside of the ankle.
+Depending on the location of the lesion, your surgeon may need to cut the tibia or fibula bone with a saw in order

-The OLT is then identified and removed.
-This is like on a golf course green where a plug is removed to make the hole.
-A similar plug is then taken from a cadaver talus and placed into the hole in the patient’s talus.
-If the tibia was cut, it is
+Your surgeon will identify and remove the OLT.
+This is similar to a plug on a golf course green being removed to make the hole.
+Your surgeon then takes a plug from a cadaver talus and places it into the hole in the patient’s talus.
+On occasion, a plug will not be adequate to fill the hole, and instead the graft will be shaped as needed to fit the space.
+If the tibia or fibula was cut, it is

 fixed with metal screws and/or a plate.
-The incision is closed.
-A splint or cast is commonly placed.
-The patient may go home the same day as the surgery or may stay overnight in the hospital.
+The surgeon will close the incision and place the ankle in a splint or cast.
+Most commonly, the patient will go home the same day as the surgery, unless there are other medical reasons to stay at the hospital.

 Bulk allograft transplantation requires a substantial recovery period.
 In general, no pressure or weight is allowed on the operative side for six weeks or more.
 The patient typically is given a walker or crutches.
 A kneeling walker/scooter also may be

 an option.
 A transition is then made to partial weightbearing in a cast or boot.
-Daily activities are allowed between three to four months with complete recovery taking up to a year or more.
+Daily activities are allowed between 3-4 months with complete recovery taking up to a year or more.

 Risks and Complications